MuchAdoNet/muchadonet.github.io/docs/data-mapping.md

 If a DTO property has a `Column` attribute with a non-null `Name` property (e.g. from [System.ComponentModel.DataAnnotations](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.schema.columnattribute)), that name is used instead of the property name.

+If all of the field values are null, a null DTO is returned, rather than a DTO instance with null property values.
+If this is a possibility for your query, be sure to use a nullable DTO type.

 Not every property of the DTO must be used, but every data record field must have a corresponding property, unless `WithIgnoreUnusedFields` is used.

 ## Tuples